MeteoSwiss/opendata/docs/e-forecast-data/e5-numerical-weather-analysis-data-changelog.md

 - *info forthcoming*

 ## Changelog
-- TODO-DATE-RELEASE - The KENDA-CH1 dataset will be extended with additional radiation and surface-flux variables, as well as further vertically integrated cloud and atmospheric water-content diagnostics.
+- TODO-DATE-RELEASE - The KENDA-CH1 dataset is extended with additional radiation and surface-flux variables, as well as further vertically integrated cloud and atmospheric water-content diagnostics.